BrianRuizy/gatsby-minimal-portfolio/_data/featured/cams.md

 ---
 template: BlogPost
 path: /cams
+thumbnail: /assets/cams-etrac.png
 date: 2019-09
-title: Developing CAMS E-Trac
+name: CAMS E-Trac
+subtitle: Developing a private-equity SaaS
-subtitle: Enterprise
+category: Enterprise
-thumbnail: /assets/cams-etrac.png
-metaDescription: 'A robust and modern midstream oil & energy data monitoring web-app.
-Built with Python on AWS. '
+description: 'A robust and modern midstream oil & energy data monitoring web-app.
+Built with Python on AWS.'
-cardSize: 12
+tags:
+  - Python
+  - Flask
 ---
 ## What was it like to develop a fintech energy analytics project?